Fitzy1293/redditsfinder/package/README.md

 The main functionality of this program is making the requests to pushshift and manipulating pushshift's JSON for into more convenient data.

 The colored terminal features and markup are from https://github.com/willmcgugan/rich \
-`pip3 install rich` which is one the coolest python packages I've seen.
-It's very easy to pick up, but as is shown with the animated example in its README, still has a lot of depth.
+`pip3 install rich` which is one the coolest python packages.

-https://github.com/LoLei/redditcleaner `pip3 install redditcleaner` was also a massive help for dealing with reddit's strange markup. \
+https://github.com/LoLei/redditcleaner `pip3 install redditcleaner` was also a massive help for dealing with reddit's markdown.
-Comments and self-posts can be unreadable when put in another format like JSON if they have a fair amount of formatting. \
-To deal with it, I gave up and looked online for an alternative.
-Luckily there was a good one readily available.

 # Installation
 `pip3 install redditsfinder`